priyalp2302/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.asu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: Looking for full-time Software Engineering roles starting from December 2023.
+bio: Looking for full-time Data Analyst and Software Developer roles starting from December 2023.
 Please reach out if you think I am a good fit at your organization.

 # Interests to show in About widget
 interests:
+  - Data Analytics
+  - Product Management
   - Full Stack Software Development
-  - Web Development
-  - Product Management
-  - Data Analytics

 # Education to show in About widget
 education: